EmployeeIssues.comU.S. Employee Rights in Plain English

 Constructive Discharge Definition

-Constructive discharge is an exception that renders the Employment at Will Doctrine inapplicable.
-It's a legal concept developed by the National Labor Relations Board (NLRB), a government agency that protects workers' union rights.
+Constructive discharge is an exception that renders the Doctrine of Employment at Will inapplicable.
+Also referred to as constructive termination, it's a legal concept developed by the National Labor Relations Board (NLRB), a government agency that protects workers' union rights.

 The NLRB developed the concept to right the wrong when employers coerced employees to resign, because the employees were legitimately involved in union activities.